Hematuria Treatment in Tucson, AZ

 If protein is found within the individual’s urine, then there is an increased likelihood for their hematuria to be caused by kidney disease.
 This is due to the fact that properly functioning kidneys will filter out any proteins from the urine before it is expelled from the body.

 Those who do not have protein in their urine can still experience symptoms from a complication of the kidneys but will need further testing to diagnose the cause of their hematuria.

 It is also possible for blood to appear within a person’s urine and never be linked to an exact cause.
 Dr. Burrows will continue to routinely test a patient’s urine in this case, though if all results return to normal and no other symptoms are experienced, it is likely that the unidentified issue has been resolved on its own.

 Hematuria Treatment Options in Tucson, AZ

 Those who continue to experience blood in their urine will typically complete additional tests and blood work until a source of their symptoms is found.
 From here it will be necessary to treat the original cause of the individual’s hematuria in order to effectively treat its associated symptoms as well.

-For questions regarding diagnostic testing and other details about hematuria, please contact the Arizona Center for Vasectomy & Urology, PC today at (520) 731-0600 to schedule a consultation with urologist Peter Burrows, MD.
-Our urology office is located in Tucson.
+For questions regarding diagnostic testing and other details about hematuria, please contact the Arizona Center for Vasectomy & Urology, PC today at (520) 731-0600 to schedule a consultation with Dr. Peter Burrows, our board-certified urologist in Tucson, AZ.